phusion/traveling-ruby/README.md

 ## Future work

  * Provide a Rails example.
- * Windows support.
-We (Phusion) have no interest in providing Windows support for the time being, but we will welcome any pull requests for this.
+ * Native extensions support for Windows.
+We're currently blocked by the fact that [the RubyInstaller project](http://rubyinstaller.org/) hasn't been updated for Ruby 2.2.0 yet.
+ * Document the Windows build system.

 ## FAQ